automatika-robotics/kompass/docs/tutorials/vision_tracking.md

 # Following a moving target using vision

-In this tutorial we will create a vision-based target following navigation system to follow  using an RGB camera input.
+In this tutorial we will create a vision-based target following navigation system to follow a moving target using an RGB camera input.

 ## Before you start

+Lets take care of some preliminary setup.

 ### Get and start your camera ROS2 node